Jatintayal/intellect-assignment/README.md

 ## Widget 2

 The figure will change color as you hover the pointer over different parts.
+The parts can be selected multiple times as well.